Debenhams Staff Could Claim up to 90 Days’ Pay

 To see if you’re eligible to make a Protective Award Claim, just use our Debenhams Eligibility Checker or call our Employment Lawyers for an initial consultation.

-Because Debenhams employees have been made redundant without proper redundancy consultation, as long as 20 or more people were made redundant at the same location, they should be in a position to make a Protective Award Claim.
+Because Debenhams employees were made redundant without proper consultation, as long as there were 20 or more people who were made redundant at the same location on or after 1 December, you should be in a position to make a Protective Award Claim.

 How to Make a Protective Award Claim